GerlechJen/UFOs/README.md

 ```

-This way when the user is done inputting the different search criteria, the "Filter Table" button can be clicked to update the table.
+This way when the user is done inputting the different search criteria, the "Filter Table" button can be clicked and the search criteria used will appear in the dynamic table.

 2. A "Clear Table" button be added to the webpage just underneath the "Filter Table" button.
 The code that would create this button is shown below: